JacobSussan/twitch-chat-bot/README.md

 ### On the roadmap

 - notices that get put in chat every x minutes.
-- counters (ie: this command has been used x times)
 - songrequests (youtube and spoitify?)

 ### To think about